yiseul/www/md/faq.md

 by allowing any Slock token holder to vote on all major business decisions.

+<br><br>

-Note: _the following section of the FAQ is technical and covers advanced topics that originate from Vitalik Buterin's blog post on [The Subjectivity / Exploitability Tradeoff](https://blog.ethereum.org/2015/02/14/subjectivity).
+Note: _the following section of the FAQ is technical and covers advanced topics that originate from Vitalik Buterin's blog post on [The Subjectivity / Exploitability Tradeoff](https://blog.ethereum.org/2015/02/14/subjectivity)_.

 ### What's a 51% attack, and how do you prevent it?